department-of-veterans-affairs/caseflow/docs/prod-squad.md

 If you don't have access to everything on this list, talk to your team lead about getting access.

-The Prod Squad schedule is managed inside of pager duty.
-See https://dsva-appeals.pagerduty.com/escalation_policies for schedule.
+The Prod Squad schedule is managed via Pager Duty.
+See https://dsva-appeals.pagerduty.com/escalation_policies for the schedule.

 ## Responsibility for Errors
 | App | Team | Tech Lead |